auzgood/STIGSCAPWinTool/README.md

 FOLDERS:

     CCI\U_CCI_List.xml <-- Used with SCAPTool.ps1.
 Control Correlation Identifier (CCI) provides a standard identifier and description for each of the singular, actionable statements that comprise an IA control or IA best practice
     Configs\	   <-- Used with SCAPTool.ps1.
 Configuration files for each STIG ID.
 These are ini like files with commands for validation and remedation steps.
     Extensions\	   <-- Used with SCAPTool.ps1.
-Powershell extension folder provides additional PowerShell functions

-			Modules\	   <-- Additional powershell modules found in PowerShell Gallery and elsewhere

-			GPO\		   <-- Used with STIGToolBasic.ps1 and STIGToolAdv.ps1.
-Follow README instructions in folder

-			Logs\		   <-- Output logs for LGPO and advanced logging (Use CMTRACE)

-			SCAP\		   <-- SCAP Benchmark files.
-Follow README.md instructions in folder

-			Temp\		   <-- Store generated LGPO config and pol files

-			Tools\		   <-- Tools used in scripts, such as LGPO

-			VM\		   <-- Screenshots fo VM settings
+Powershell extension folder provides additional PowerShell functions Modules\	   <-- Additional powershell modules found in PowerShell Gallery and elsewhere GPO\		   <-- Used with STIGToolBasic.ps1 and STIGToolAdv.ps1.
+Follow README instructions in folder Logs\		   <-- Output logs for LGPO and advanced logging (Use CMTRACE) SCAP\		   <-- SCAP Benchmark files.
+Follow README.md instructions in folder Temp\		   <-- Store generated LGPO config and pol files Tools\		   <-- Tools used in scripts, such as LGPO

 ## SOURCES:
 - https://github.com/CyberSecDef/STIG